 The Vision 2020 Team has been tasked with prayerfully exploring three different scenarios for the future of the RCA: staying together, significant reorganization, and grace-filled separation.
 They’re also able to explore additional scenarios that arise as they do their work.

 Nothing.
-The Vision 2020 Team’s report to synod outlines a number of possible future scenarios, which they’re asking delegates to spend time with, discuss, and discern.
+The Vision 2020 Team’s report to synod outlined a number of possible future scenarios, which they asked delegates to spend time with, discuss, and discern.
 Delegates’ feedback will be important as the team continues its work over the next year before bringing final recommendations to General Synod 2020.

-Delegates will be meeting in small discussion groups, spending several hours reflecting on each of the three scenarios for the future: staying together, significant reorganization, and grace-filled separation.
-Feedback will be collected and synthesized by the Vision 2020 Team.
+Delegates met in small discussion groups, spending several hours reflecting on each of the three scenarios for the future: staying together, significant reorganization, and grace-filled separation.
+Feedback was collected and synthesized by the Vision 2020 Team and will continue to inform their work.

 What divisions are so bad that we have a team doing this work?